Mitigram/Minigram-Presentation/PITCHME.md

 ### Browser support

+@ul
+- ECMAScript 3 is fully supported in all browsers.
+- ECMAScript 5 is fully supported in all modern browsers (https://caniuse.com/#feat=es5) .
-JavaScript has had modules for a long time implemented via libraries (require.js), not built into the language.
+- JavaScript has had modules for a long time implemented via libraries (require.js), not built into the language.

-ES6 is the first time that JavaScript has built-in modules.
+- ES6 is the first time that JavaScript has built-in modules.

-ECMAScript 3 is fully supported in all browsers.

-ECMAScript 5 is fully supported in all modern browsers.

-Internet Explorer does not support ES6.

-Safari 10 and Edge 14 were the first browsers to fully support ES6.
+- Safari 10 and Edge 14 were the first browsers to fully support ES6.
+- Internet Explorer does not support ES6.

-Chrome 68 and Operd 55 support ES7.
+- Chrome 68 and Opera 55 support ES7.
+@ulend

 ---